audunarn/ANYstructure/README.md

 # ANYstructure #
+ANYstructure is the ultimate steel structure design tool for plate fields and cylinders!
+Weight optimization for all structures with machine learning capabilities.
+Calculations are based on DNV standards and rules.

+### What's new in 3.4 ###
+* Cylinder design and optimization
+* Flat plate prescriptive buckling improved.
+Girder calculation added.
+* Updated GUI with color themes.
 ### What's new in 3.3 ###
 * Extremely efficient Machine Learning version of PULS called ML-CL.
 Implemented for all optimizer options.
 * Calculation of Center of Gravity and Center of Buoyancy.
 * Reporting of weights and COG.
 * Lots of bug fixes.
-### What's new in 3.2 ###
-* Shifting of coordinates for visualization.
-* Color coding of span.
-* Move line.
-* Bug fixes.
-### What's new in 3.1 ###
-* Span optimization harmonizer added.
-Fixed bug related to applied loads.
-* Table report added.
-* Slamming pressure option added to scale stresses on plates and stiffeners.
-* Bug fixes.
-* Smaller install file.
-### What's new in 3.0 ###
-* This version includes lots of minor bug fixing (color coding, manual pressure only, span optimizer...).
-* More control over scaling of stresses during optimization and modification of properties.
-* This version shall be used for documenatation of MSA (Main Scantling Approval).

 ------------------------------------------------------------------------

-GUI based steel structure calculation tool.

 ## The following is calculated: ##
-* Minimum plate thickness (DNVGL-OS-C101)
+* Minimum plate thickness (DNV-OS-C101)
 * Minimum section modulus of stiffener/plate (DNVGL-OS-C101)
 * Minimum shear area (DNVGL-OS-C101)
 * Buckling (DNVGL-RP-C201)or PULS (licenced DNV software)
+* Buckling strength of shells DNV-RP-C202
 * PULS buckling (DNV license needed)
+* Machine learning buckling, PULS based
 * Fatigue for plate/stiffener connection (DNVGL-RP-C203)

 Compartments (tank pressures) are created automatically.

 Pressures on external hull (or any other generic location) is defined by specifying equations.

-You can optimize single plate/stiffener field or multiple.
-Gemetry of double bottom can be optimized.
+You can optimize cylinders, single plate/stiffener field or multiple.
+Geometry of double bottom can be optimized.

 PLEASE CONTRIBUTE.
+REPORT BUGS ERRORS ETC.
 For windows executable (.exe) version for non-coders, use the link below.
-Note that I am looking for contributions.
-Non-coders can verify, make documentation, suggest improvements etc. Point
-is: please do more than just use the tool and stay silent :)

 Feedback: audunarn@gmail.com or discuss on github.